 The property does not contain any identified groundwater, fish and wildlife habitat, air, or water quality resources, as inventoried by the Marion County Comprehensive Plan.
-Based on these facts, the criterion is met.
+The applicant states that the dwelling will be located on relatively flat land, and as such will not create any slope stability issues.
+Based on these facts, the criterion in MCC 17.136.060(A)(3) is met.